-- 39.(1) The Local Authority shall establish a genetic resources and indigenous Genetic Resource based knowledge protection committee. - (2) The Committee shall have the following functions evolving a long term policy and guidelines on- - (a) the conservation and sustainable use of genetic resources and their components; and
+- 39.(1) The Local Authority shall establish a genetic resources and indigenous Genetic Resource based knowledge protection committee. - (2) The Committee shall have the following functions evolving a long term policy and guidelines on- - (a) the conservation and sustainable use of genetic resources and their components; - (b) the equitable sharing of benefits arising out of the utilisation of genetic resources; and - (c) assisting indigenous communities to document their indigenous genetic resource-based knowledge and to register any intellectual property rights in relation thereto; and

-- (b) the equitable sharing of benefits arising out of the utilisation of genetic resources; - (c) assisting indigenous communities to document their indigenous genetic resources; - (d) the sui generis protection of indigenous knowledge; - (e) raising funds for the purpose of assisting local communities to manage access to genetic resources without affecting the environment. - (3) The council shall make reference and be guided by the Environmental Management (Access to Genetic Resources and Indigenous Genetic Resource-based Knowledge) Regulations, 2009, in administering the above provisions.
+- (d) making a complete inventory of the genetic resources of the council area to input into the national database; and - (e) developing an archive of records in any medium embodying the indigenous genetic resource-based knowledge of indigenous communities, with a view to providing a basis for the recognition of community ownership rights in that knowledge; and - (f) raising funds for the purpose of assisting local communities to manage access to genetic resources without affecting the environment. - (3) The council shall make reference and be guided by the Environmental Management (Access to Genetic Resources and Indigenous Genetic Resource-based Knowledge) Regulations, 2009, Statutory Instrument 61 of 2009, in administering the above provisions.